 Although prescription medications are legally recommended by medical professionals, they can still cause serious harm.
 To date, several popular, profitable medications have been linked to serious and fatal side effects.
-Some of the most dangerous prescription medications fall under a class of drugs called opioids.
+Some of the most harmful prescription medications fall under a class of dangerous drugs called opioids.

 There are several different prescription opioids out there, but some of the most common are: